sonata-project/SonataAdminBundle/docs/reference/routing.rst

 Note that you do not need to provide the Admin's route prefix (``baseRouteName``) to generate a URL for the current Admin, only the action name is needed.

-To generate a URL for a different Admin you only need to use the Route Name with the usual Twig helpers:
+To generate a URL to a different Admin, call the Symfony Twig function ``path`` with the Route Name:

 .. code-block:: html+jinja